 Email design best practices

-1. Establish a theme – If you’re utilizing a snippet-based email template, you need to have a theme for each issue.
-Doing so increases the likelihood of getting all the individual articles read.
+1. Establish a theme – If you’re utilizing a snippet-based email template, you might consider a theme for each issue.
+Doing so may increase the likelihood of getting all the individual articles read.
 In our email newsletters, the overall theme is based on the content of the feature article.
 Each corresponding article is then related in some manner.
-For example, at Mequoda on Mondays we write about multiplatform publishing, on Tuesdays we write about digital magazines, on Wednesdays we write about audience development, and on Thursdays we write about subscription websites.

 2. Include links to your social media profiles – Encourage signups to alternate lists just in case they decide to unsubscribe from your email lists later on down the road.
 In a mobile-first email template, putting your social icons in the footer works well.